todmount/wicca/README.md

 ## How It Works
-- Dataset preparation: Large-scale, high-resolution images (≥2K) are sourced.
+- **Dataset preparation**: Large-scale, high-resolution images (≥2K) are sourced.
-- Wavelet compression: Haar decomposition is applied to extract representative icons.
+- **Wavelet compression**: Haar decomposition is applied to extract representative icons.
-- Model inference: Pre-trained CNN classifiers are used to evaluate both original and compressed images.
+- **Model inference**: Pre-trained CNN classifiers are used to evaluate both original and compressed images.
-- Prediction analysis: Performance is compared using top-1 accuracy match, top-5 class intersection, and prediction similarity.
+- **Prediction analysis**: Performance is compared using top-1 accuracy match, top-5 class intersection, and prediction similarity.
-- Results storage: Outcomes are structured in Pandas DataFrames and exported as .csv.
+- **Results storage**: Outcomes are structured in Pandas DataFrames and exported as .csv.

 ## Core Functionality